gruntwork-io/terraform-kubernetes-helm/examples/k8s-tiller-minikube/README.md

     - Install the client certificate key pair to the helm home directory so the client can use it.

-At the end of all this, you should now have a working Tiller deployment with your helm client configured to access it.
+You should now have a working Tiller deployment with your helm client configured to access it.
 So let's verify that in the next step!